lilleboe/Log_Analysis_Project/README.md

 ## Instructions

+After starting up Vagrant navigate to the location of your newsdata.sql file.
+Here you are going to load the database with the proper tables and data.
+Run this command:
+> psql -d news -f newsdata.sql

-After obtaining the files, downloading and installing the software you are ready to run your reports.
-In your vagrant shell and in the same directory your reportrunner.py script is located run this command:
+You should be ready to run your report.
+In the same directory your reportrunner.py script is located run this command:
 > python reportrunner.py

 The output of running that command will produce three reports that answer the following questions: